davidrodriguez1317/spring-projects/test-company-webapp/README.md

 Set a server for running the app.
 In the development Tomcat v7.0 hasa been the one used for running and testing.

 When the app is running an HTML page will be displayed with the message TESTCOMPANYAPP WORKING!
-The URLs and the request methods that can be used for trying out the application have this schema:
+The URLs and the request methods that can be used for trying out the application in local have this schema:

 	http://<server>:<port>/TestCompanyApp/company								--- POST
 	http://<server>:<port>/TestCompanyApp/company/{id}						--- GET, PUT